bryn-g/twitter-minions/README.md

 # twitter-minions
-Maintains simple database of a twitter users followers and unfollowers.
+Maintains simple ad hoc database of a twitter users followers and unfollowers.
 Data is collected using the python [tweepy](http://www.tweepy.org/) wrapper for the [twitter API](https://developer.twitter.com/en/docs/api-reference-index) and stored in a SQLite3 database.

 This project was created to figure out who has unfollowed or followed me when I notice changes in my twitter follower count.
-Additional data about followers is collected as I may use it to perform some analytics in the future.
+Additional data such as follower json is stored as it may be useful for some analytics in the future.

+Unfollowers and followers are determined by comparing current followers to the database records.
+People who follow and unfollow in-between the running of this script will not be captured in the database.

 ### Requirements